-Are things getting a little too wet in your landscaping?
+Are things getting a little too wet in your landscape?
 Whether you have water in your basement, damage to your patio or just a soggy area where water pools, a French drain pipe may help divert storm water to keep it away from those areas.
 Getting the depth correct can determine just how successful your French drain is at moving the water where you want it.

 What Is a French Drain Pipe?